AI4WORK-Project/AIT-testing/README.md

 Reported precision/recall/F1 use confidence >= 0.25, class-aware NMS at IoU 0.45 and matching at IoU >= 0.5.
 Inputs are resized directly to a square, not Ultralytics letterboxed.
 These are WISDOM runner metrics, **not** official COCO mAP or an Ultralytics `val` benchmark.
-Coverage measures selected-neuron activation patterns, independently of detection accuracy.

 ### Pose / trt_pose